-Duration of Detention during the Investigation
+Duration of Detention during the Investigation and in the Procedure for Confirmation of the Indictment

-Based on ruling of the judge for preliminary proceedings, a defendant may be kept in detention for a maximum of three months from the date of being deprived of liberty.
-The judge for preliminary proceedings is required, even without a motion by the parties or defence counsel, to examine at the end of each 30 days whether the reasons for detention still exist and to issue a ruling extending or repealing detention.
+Based on a ruling of the judge for preliminary proceedings, a defendant may be kept in detention for a maximum of three monthone months from the date of being deprived of liberty.
+At the public prosecutor's motion the detention may be extended by a ruling of the panel of the same court (Article 21, Paragraph 4) to 2 additional months The judge for preliminary proceedings is required, even without a motion by the parties or defence counsel, to examine at the end of each 30 days whether the reasons for detention still exist and to issue a ruling extending or repealing detention.